Fast Training of Diffusion Models with Masked Transformers: Introduction

 Driven by this hypothesis, we propose an efficient approach to train large transformer-based diffusion models, termed Masked Diffusion Transformer (MaskDiT).
 We first adopt an asymmetric encoder-decoder architecture, where the transformer encoder only operates on the unmasked patches, and a lightweight transformer decoder operates on the complete set of patches.
 We then design a new training objective, consisting of two parts: 1) predicting the score of unmasked patches via the DSM loss, and 2) reconstructing the masked patches of the input via the mean square error (MSE) loss.
 This provides a global knowledge of the complete image that prevents the diffusion model from overfitting to the unmasked patches.
 For simplicity, we apply the same masking ratio (\emph{e.g.}, 50\%) across all the diffusion timesteps during training.
 After training, we finetune the model without masking to close the distribution gap between training and inference and this incurs only a minimal amount of overhead (less than 6\% of the total training cost).

 By randomly removing 50\% patches of training images, our method reduces the per-iteration training cost by $2\times$.
 With our proposed new architecture and new training objective, MaskDiT can also achieve similar performance to the DiT counterpart with fewer training steps, leading to much smaller overall training costs.
-On the class-conditional ImageNet-256$\times$256 generation benchmark, MaskDiT achieves an FID of 5.69 without guidance, which outperforms previous (non-cascaded) diffusion models, and it achieves an FID of 2.28 with guidance, which is comparable to the state-of-the-art models.
-To achieve the result of FID 2.28, training MaskDiT takes 273 hours on 8$\times$ A100 GPUs, which is only 31\% of the DiT's training time.
-This implies our method provides a significantly better training efficiency in wall-clock time.
+In the class-conditional ImageNet-256$\times$256 generation benchmark, MaskDiT achieves an FID of 5.69 without guidance, which outperforms previous (non-cascaded) diffusion models, and it achieves an FID of 2.28 with guidance, which is comparable to the state-of-the-art models.
+To achieve the result of FID 2.28, the total training cost of MaskDiT is 273 hours on 8$\times$ A100 GPUs, which is only 31\% of the DiT's training time.
+For class-conditional ImageNet-512$\times$512, MaskDiT achieves an FID of 10.79 without guidance and 2.50 with guidance, outperforming DiT-XL/2 and prior diffusion models.
+The total training cost is 209 A100 GPU days, which is about 29\% of that of DiT-XL/2, validating the scalability and effectiveness of MaskDiT.
+All these results show that our method provides a significantly better training efficiency in wall-clock time.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \item We propose a new approach for the fast training of diffusion models with masked transformers by randomly masking out a high proportion (50\%) of input patches. \item For masked training, we introduce an asymmetric encoder-decoder architecture and a new training objective that predicts the score of unmasked patches and reconstructs masked patches. \item We show our method has faster training speed and less memory consumption while achieving comparable generation performance, implying its scalability to large diffusion models. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a new approach for fast training of diffusion models with masked transformers by randomly masking out a high proportion (50\%) of input patches. \item For masked training, we introduce an asymmetric encoder-decoder architecture and a new training objective that predicts the score of unmasked patches and reconstructs masked patches. \item We show our method has faster training speed and less memory consumption while achieving comparable generation performance, implying its scalability to large diffusion models. \end{itemize}